Solomon Airlines 1994

-7° 20' 60S Long 155° 34' 0E Part of the Treasury Islands, located to the north is Blanche Harbor and Mono Island, Stirling is about 4 miles long.
+7° 20' 60S Long 155° 34' 0E Stirling Island is part of the Treasury Island Group (Treasury Islands) in Western Province in the Solomon Islands.
+To the north is Blanche Harbor and Mono Island, Stirling is about 4 miles long.
 Located roughly 17 miles south of Shortland.
 During the war, Allies code named the location "Island X".
 Some wartime references spell this location as "Sterling".

-As part of "Operation Goodtime", the Allies made a diversionary landing in the Treasury Islands prior to the main landing at Torokina.
+As part of "Operation Goodtime", the Allies planned a diversionary landing in the Treasury Islands prior to the main landing at Torokina on Bougainville.
 On October 27, 1943, Allied forces including the 3rd New Zealand Divsion, 8 New Zealand Brigade, plus a company of 87th Construction Battalion "Seabees" landed at Falamai on Mono.
 Facing minimal opposition, the island was secured by the end of the day.

 After the Allied landing on Stirling, it was evident that Stirling was perfect for an airfield because the island was naturally flat, coral surfaced, fresh water and good landing beaches nearby.
 A reconnaissance crew from the 87th Naval Construction Battalion "Seabees" arrived on Stirling on November 1, 1943 to survey the area, and four days later submitted a favorable report about the area.
 Based on this report, construction of a bomber strip "W", originally planned for Bougainville was initiated here.